 About BlockScience

-BlockScience® is a complex systems engineering, R&D, and analytics firm.
-By integrating ethnography, applied mathematics, and computational science, we analyze and design safe and resilient socio-technical systems.
-With deep expertise in Market Design, Distributed Systems, and AI, we provide engineering, design, and analytics services to a wide range of clients including for-profit, non-profit, academic, and government organizations.
+BlockScience® is a complex systems engineering, R&D, and analytics firm, integrating ethnography, applied mathematics, and computational science.
+With deep expertise in market design, distributed systems, and AI, we analyze and design safe and resilient socio-technical systems and provide engineering services to clients including for-profit, non-profit, academic, and government organizations.